DIPlib/diplib/doc/src/styleguide.md

   use underscores except for in a few special cases.
 Private class member variables end in an underscore.
 Constants are in all uppercase letters, with underscores to separate words if necessary.
-Internal names (the ones that are not meant to be used directly by library users), if public, start with `dip__`, or are declared in the `dip::detail` namespace; private internal names (declared static or inside an unnamed namespace) do not need the prefix.
+Internal names (the ones that are not meant to be used directly by library users), if public, do not have Doxygen documentation and clearly warn the user by their name (such as `dip::Image::ShiftOriginUnsafe`), or are declared in the `dip::detail` namespace; private internal names (declared static or inside an unnamed namespace) do not have any specific requirements.

 - Setter member functions start with `Set`.
 But getter member functions do not start with `Get`.
 Query functions that return a boolean start with `Is`.
 Member functions